-Pandemic-related restrictions affecting the facility were almost entirely eliminated in 2022, as the Company was better able to adapt to the changed operating conditions and successful vaccination campaigns resulted in considerably fewer cases of critical illness.
-For the first time, more than 8,050 hours of operating time were made available to users - a great success for the Company.
+The facility was in full user operations in 2023 and was no longer affected by restrictions from external factors.
+For the first time, more than 9,000 hours of operating time were made available to users - a great success for the Company.
 This has brought the objective of delivering 10,500 hours per year into close reach and it can hopefully be met within the next two years.
 The overall success rate of experiments has increased considerably as well; this demonstrates that both operation of the facility and user operations, with all the challenges inherent in preparing for and performing experiments, including complex additional technical installations, are running very smoothly overall.